derekdjia/AI_Generated_Recipes/README.md

 ##### b.
 Can we categorize cuisines based on recipes?

 Yes, it turns out we categorize cuisines based on recipes.
 There are 26 types of cuisines, but we are able to predict cuisines with **65% accuracy**.
+This accuracy score is a weighted average of pairwise accuracy scores.

 Using python's **sklearn** library, we construct a **Linear SVC model, a Multinomial Naive Bayes model, a Random Forest Classification Model, and a Logistic Regression model.** For each model, we randomly split our initial data set into two subset of data.
 The first dataset is our training data (containing 75% of the original dataset); this set is use to optimize model parameters.
 The second dataset is our test data (containing 25% of the original dataset); this set is use to evaluate the performance of our models.